Table 2b. Therapeutic Management of Adults Hospitalized for COVID-19 Based on Disease Severity

 h Contraindications for the use of therapeutic anticoagulation in patients with COVID-19 include a platelet count <50 x 109/L, Hgb <8 g/dL, the need for dual antiplatelet therapy, bleeding within the past 30 days that required an ED visit or hospitalization, a history of a bleeding disorder, or an inherited or active acquired bleeding disorder.

-i If a JAK inhibitor or an anti-IL-6 receptor mAb is not readily available, start dexamethasone while waiting for the additional immunomodulator to be acquired.
-If neither of the other immunomodulators can be obtained, use dexamethasone alone.
+i If baricitinib or tocilizumab are not readily available, start dexamethasone while waiting for the additional immunomodulator to be acquired.
+If other immunomodulators cannot be obtained or are contraindicated, use dexamethasone alone.

-j Clinicians may consider adding remdesivir to 1 of the recommended immunomodulator combinations in patients who require HFNC oxygen or NIV, including immunocompromised patients.
+j Clinicians may consider adding remdesivir to 1 of the recommended immunomodulator combinations in patients who require HFNC oxygen or NIV, including patients who are immunocompromised.
 The Panel recommends against the use of remdesivir without immunomodulators in these patients (AIIa).

-Key: CDC = Centers for Disease Control and Prevention; ECMO = extracorporeal membrane oxygenation; ED = emergency department; EUA = Emergency Use Authorization; FDA = Food and Drug Administration; HFNC = high-flow nasal cannula; Hgb = hemoglobin; ICU = intensive care unit; IL = interleukin; IV = intravenous; JAK = Janus kinase; mAb = monoclonal antibody; MV = mechanical ventilation; NIV = noninvasive ventilation; the Panel = the COVID-19 Treatment Guidelines Panel; PO = oral; ULN = upper limit of normal
+Key: CDC = Centers for Disease Control and Prevention; ECMO = extracorporeal membrane oxygenation; ED = emergency department; EUA = Emergency Use Authorization; FDA = Food and Drug Administration; HFNC = high-flow nasal cannula; Hgb = hemoglobin; ICU = intensive care unit; IV = intravenous; MV = mechanical ventilation; NIV = noninvasive ventilation; the Panel = the COVID-19 Treatment Guidelines Panel; PO = oral; ULN = upper limit of normal